Disjoint Tours and the Price of Diversity: The Price of Diversity of in

 \subsection{An Algorithm for \disjointSHP{}}

-We present an algorithm for \disjointSHP{} on the uniform geometric graph \uniformLineGeomGraph, which achieves a loss ratio of $\frac{13}{7}$ and an asymptotic loss ratio of $\frac{8}{5}$.
-The main idea of the algorithm is to \textit{concatenate} pairs of subpaths known to be disjoint.
-Let $X = (x_1, \ldots, x_p)$ and $Y = (y_1, \ldots, y_q)$ be two path graphs.
-To define their concatenation, we assume that the final vertex of $X$ corresponds to the starting vertex of $Y$, i.e., $x_p = y_1$.
-The concatenated path, denoted by $X \mathbin\Vert Y$, is defined on the combined vertex set as $X \mathbin\Vert Y = (x_1, \ldots, x_p, y_2, \ldots, y_q)$.
-We use the notation $X^k$ to denote the concatenation of $k$ copies of $X$.
+We now present an algorithm for \disjointSHP{} on the uniform metric graph \uniformLineGeomGraph, which achieves a loss ratio of $\tfrac{13}{7}$ and an asymptotic loss ratio of $\tfrac{8}{5}$.
+The main idea is to \emph{concatenate} small optimal building blocks of disjoint paths.
 The algorithm is detailed below as Algorithm \ref{algo.approxPaths}.
+A more formal description is provided in Appendix \ref{appendix.algorithmProofs}.

-The algorithm exploits the problem’s structure when the number of segments, $n - 1$, is a multiple of 10 (i.e., $n - 1 = 10k$ for $k \in \mathbb{N}$).
-In such scenarios, a pair of edge-disjoint Hamiltonian paths with an optimal cost of $\frac{8}{5}(n-1)$ can always be constructed by concatenating $k$ copies of optimal solutions to \disjointSHP{} when $n = 11$; see Figure \ref{fig:OptPathsN11} for one such pair of paths.
+When the number of segments, $n-1$, is a multiple of 10, a pair of edge-disjoint Hamiltonian paths of optimal bottleneck cost $\tfrac{8}{5}(n-1)$ can be constructed by concatenating $k$ copies of an optimal solution for $n=11$.
+One such pair is shown in Figure~\ref{fig:OptPathsN11}.
+For general $n$, we extend this idea by attaching suitable smaller optimal solutions for $6\leq n\leq 10$ (found by computer-aided exhaustive search) or by slightly augmenting the $n=11$ construction.
+The illustrations of optimal solutions for $n \in \{6, 7, 8, 9, 10\}$, as well as the augmented constructions for $n \in \{12, 13, 14, 15\}$, are deferred to Appendices \ref{appendix.optPaths} and \ref{appendix.optPaths2}, respectively.

-For cases where $n - 1 = 10k + \ell$, with $\ell > 0$, the algorithm distinguishes between two cases.
-If $5 \leq \ell \leq 9$, the algorithm constructs an optimal solution of size $10 k + 1$ as described, and concatenates it with an optimal solution to \disjointSHP{} when $n = \ell + 1$; which can be found by computer search.
-For readability, we defer the illustrations of optimal solutions for $n \in \{6, 7, 8, 9, 10\}$ to Appendix~\ref{appendix.sec1}.
-However, due to part (i) of Claim~\ref{claim:1}, this approach is not applicable when $1 \leq \ell \leq 4$, as there is no pair of disjoint paths when $1 \leq \ell \leq 4$.
-In those cases, the algorithm instead considers the augmented paths of Figures~\ref{fig:algoAddNode}-\ref{fig:algoAddNode15}.
-In these figures, red edges indicate modified or newly added edges compared to the optimal solution in Figure~\ref{fig:OptPathsN11}, while gray nodes highlight the newly added vertices.
-Note that these paths are not necessarily optimal.

-Note that each time the algorithm concatenates pairs of disjoint paths, a cut-point is created; namely, the vertex joining the concatenated paths.
+\paragraph{Analysis.} Note that each time the algorithm concatenates pairs of disjoint paths, a cut-point is created, namely, the vertex joining the concatenated paths.
 Consider the pair of paths returned by the algorithm.
 By construction, the pair of subpaths induced by the vertices between cutpoints are edge-disjoint.
 Hence, the paths in the returned pair are also edge-disjoint.

 \begin{lemma} Algorithm \ref{algo.approxPaths} generates a pair of edge-disjoint Hamiltonian paths. \end{lemma}